uploadcare/nextjs-loader/README.md

 #### When `src` is a string

-If you pass `placeholder="blur"` to the `UploadcareImage` component, the `blurDataURL` property will be used as the placeholder.
+If you pass `placeholder="blur"` to the `Image` or `UploadcareImage` component, the `blurDataURL` property will be used as the placeholder.
 In this case you must provide the `blurDataURL` property using our `getBlurDataURL` server-side helper.

 Here is the ``getBlurDataURL` interface: